 By knowing what to look for, you can increase your chances of finding a great working partnership and reaching your goals quickly and safely.

 There are millions of personal trainers with thousands of specialties out there.
-Did you know you can find trainers who specialize in pre- and post-natal fitness, fitness and cancer, bodybuilding, martial arts, weight loss, and many more specialties.
+You can find trainers who specialize in pre- and post-natal fitness, fitness and cancer, bodybuilding, martial arts, weight loss, and many more specialties.

 How do you know who is right for you?
 In an industry full of big talkers and charlatans, you have to do a bit of research.
 It might sound overwhelming, but it is manageable and worth it.
 Let me help!